jnbdz/gstreamer-quickstarts/README.md

 ### Other
 - [GPAC | Multimedia Open Source Project](http://gpac.io/) ([GPAC | GitHub](https://github.com/gpac/gpac)) - *Modular Multimedia framework for packaging, streaming and playing your favorite content.*
     - [MP4Box | GitHub](https://github.com/gpac/gpac/wiki/MP4Box) - The multimedia packager available in GPAC is called MP4Box.
 It is mostly designed for processing ISOBMF files (e.g. MP4, 3GP), but can also be used to import/export media from container files like AVI, MPG, MKV, MPEG-2 TS.
 - `mediainfo` - command line utility to display information about audio/video files
+- [TSDuck, The MPEG Transport Stream Toolkit](https://tsduck.io/) - *TSDuck is an extensible toolkit for MPEG transport streams.
+It is used in digital television systems for test, monitoring, integration, debug, lab, demo.*
+- [ExoPlayer](https://exoplayer.dev/) - *ExoPlayer is an application level media player for Android.
+It provides an alternative to Android’s MediaPlayer API for playing audio and video both locally and over the Internet.
+ExoPlayer supports features not currently supported by Android’s MediaPlayer API, including DASH and SmoothStreaming adaptive playbacks.
+Unlike the MediaPlayer API, ExoPlayer is easy to customize and extend, and can be updated through Play Store application updates.*